propublica/il-ticket-loader/README.md

 ## Getting source data

 Currently, you must have access to the source data for this project, which is different from what's available in the [ProPublica Data Store](https://www.propublica.org/datastore/dataset/chicago-parking-ticket-data).
+TKTKExplain why/what the difference between these two datasets are.
+This is also an opportunity to direct some people to the data store, if that data fits their needs.

-Contact ProPublica by [creating an issue](https://github.com/propublica/il-ticket-loader/issues/new) in this repository and we'll be in touch.
+To recieve access to the source data used by the repo, contact ProPublica by [creating an issue](https://github.com/propublica/il-ticket-loader/issues/new) in this repository and we'll be in touch.

 If you have access to our S3 bucket, you can run: